pagkly/Zed/Investopedia4/World Economic Forum (WEF) Definition.md

 Each year's Forum has a theme, and the theme of the most recent forum held in January 2018 was “Creating a Shared Future in a Fractured World.”
 The fractures referred to [Brexit](https://www.investopedia.com/terms/b/brexit.asp), the Trump presidency, the rise of automation and [artificial intelligence](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp) (AI), and the re-emergence of China.
 These subjects were highly visible on the conference agenda.
 The 2018 Davos World Economic Forum had record attendance and was the 47th Forum since its inception.

-Advancing technology, particularly AI, and the impact that automation will have on jobs was a prominent item of discussion.
+Advancing technology, particularly AI, and the impact that automation [[Will|will]] have on jobs was a prominent item of discussion.
 The discussions at Davos concluded that although some jobs will undoubtedly disappear over time, there will still be many jobs for humans in the future; the work will just be quite different.

-In an optimistic forecast, one technology company that attended Davos estimated that approximately 20 million jobs will be created in the next decade as AI and automation are integrated with human skills in future technology advancements.
+In an optimistic forecast, one technology company that attended Davos estimated that approximately 20 million jobs [[Will|will]] be created in the next decade as AI and automation are integrated with human skills in future technology advancements.
 Digital transformation of organizations was also encouraged to meet the growing digital environment.
 Despite the need for firms to embrace new digital technologies, the WEF found that only 7% of firms have done so, according to research by Forrester.